YusiZhang/yusizhang.github.io/source/_posts/2015-10-07-the-clojure-ide-cursive-in-intellij.md

 4. Create a demo project with clojure and java module
 5. REPL
 6. Jar Clojure module
-7. Invode and Debug clojure code in Java module
+7. Invoke and Debug clojure code in Java module

 <!-- more -->